Dear Family, your Operation Maths guide to Counting and Numeration

 • Using Lego to develop math concepts: Read this article to discover ways to use Lego to explore square numbers, arrays and factors

-• Number Theory Board on Pinterest
+• Check out this Number Theory Board on Pinterest

 Digging Deeper into … Multiplication and Division (3rd – 6th classes)